 As a graduate student in MTSU’s molecular bioscience program, Matthew Wright of Knoxville, Tennessee, mixed his deep knowledge of cells with his growing knowledge about sales during the 2015 MTSU Business Plan Competition.

 Wright stood before a panel of five area business leaders inside the Student Union Ballroom recently to pitch his three-member team’s proposal for Salomon’s House LLC, a startup whose ambitious mission is to discover disease-curing compounds that it in turn sells to the pharmaceutical industry.

-One of three teams to make it to the competition finals, Salomon’s House LLC was the top winner for this year’s competition, an achievement that earned team members $7,500 in seed money to help bring their entrepreneurial idea into reality.
-Launched last year, the competition was a welcomed opportunity to this year’s finalists and is “what changed everything” for Wright and his team.
+One of three teams to make it to the competition finals, Salomon’s House LLC was the winner of this year’s competition, an achievement that earned team members $7,500 in seed money to help bring their entrepreneurial idea into reality.
+Launched last year, the competition was a welcome opportunity for this year’s finalists and is “what changed everything” for Wright and his team.

-Wright teamed with alumnus Jacob Basham, a University Honors College graduate from Portland, Tennessee, and alumnus Eric Vick of Bellevue, Tennessee, who graduated last year with a doctoral degree in molecular biosciences.
+Wright teamed with alumni Jacob Basham, a University Honors College graduate from Portland, Tennessee, and Eric Vick of Bellevue, Tennessee, who graduated last year with a doctoral degree in molecular biosciences.